 We also found that stellar wind is not able to quench photoevaporation.
-In 1D simulation, the stellar wind is treated as a pressure term, and serve as a confining force.
-Naturally if this term is strong enough, hydrodynamic outflow can be quenched.
-However, in reality stellar wind only impinge the planet on the day side, in our 2D axisymmetric simulation, we can see that stellar wind directs the outflow to the night side but does not quench it.
+In a 1D simulation, the stellar wind is treated as a pressure term, and serves as a confining force.
+Naturally, if this term is strong enough, hydrodynamic outflow can be quenched.
+However, in reality stellar wind only impinges the planet on the day-side.
+In our 3D simulation, we can see that stellar wind directs the outflow to the night side but does not quench it.

-By carrying out a suite of simulaitons with different initial conditions, we mapped out the timescale of photoevaporation as a function of planet core mass, envelope mass fraction and the amount of stellar high energy radiation.
-We identied three regimes of atmospheric loss:
+By carrying out a suite of simulations with different initial conditions, we mapped out the timescale of photoevaporation as a function of planet core mass, envelope mass fraction and the amount of stellar high energy radiation.
+We identified three regimes of atmospheric loss:

 1. For planets less than ~3 M⊕, thermal Parker wind alone prevents them from having thick (larger than 0.01% by mass) H/He atmospheres.

-2. On a 100 Myr timescale where the star still emit significant amount of high energy radiation, planets less than ~6 M⊕ will lose a significant fraction of its atmosphere due to photoevaporation.
+2. On a 100 Myr timescale where the star still emits a substantial amount of high energy radiation, planets less than ~6 M⊕ will lose a significant fraction of their atmosphere due to photoevaporation.